SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

      - The CSV file will contain a header line with the names of each column in the file.
 This option is allowed only when using CSV format.
    * - ``DELIMITER``
      - Specifies the character or string that separates fields (columns) within each row of the file.
 The default is a comma character (``,``).
 This option is allowed only when using CSV format.
-   * - ``RECORD_DELIMITER``
-     - Specifies the character or string that separates records in a data set.
-This option is allowed only when using CSV format.
    * - ``AWS_ID``, ``AWS_SECRET``
      - Specifies the authentication details for secured S3 buckets
    * - ``MAX_FILE_SIZE``